TechnionTDK/jbs-json23plet/README.md

     .getAsSOmeObject("property") // read the code documentation foe more details.

 ### Generators
+As mentioned above, json23plet know to take a specific user generator and run it.
 By using this, you can generate a new RDF triplet file from your json file.

+#### Usege
+Write your own generator, a generator is typically lokks like as described:

+      for (Json j : json().getAsArray(propertyOfJsonArray)) {
+            triplet()
+                  .subject(j.value("uri"))
+                  .predicate(j.value("key"))
+                  .object(s); // s is an object in ontology.java class
+      }
+In this example we loaded the parsed json file and for each json in the list we create one triplet.

 #### Json files format
 Basically you can choose your own foramt and write your own generator for it ([as explained later](README.md#generators)).